gunnarmorling/1brc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge

+_Status Feb 4: The final leaderboards [have been published](https://www.morling.dev/blog/1brc-results-are-in/).
+Congrats to all the winners, and a big thank you to everyone participating in this challenge as well as to everyone helping to organize it!_

-_Status Feb 3: All entries have been evaluated and I am in the process of finalizing the leaderboards.
-The final leader board will be published by Monday Feb 5._
+_Status Feb 3: All entries have been evaluated and I am in the process of finalizing the leaderboards._

 _Status Feb 1: The challenge has been closed for new submissions.
 No new pull requests for adding submissions are accepted at this time.
 Pending PRs will be evaluated over the next few days._